nafis-momeni/Meme_Emotion_Recognition/README.md

 ## Models and Methods

-This project exemplifies expertise in various machine learning models and multimodal learning methods.
-It explores multiple approaches, including but not limited to:
+This project offers an exploration into multimodal learning methods, including:

-- **Bidirectional LSTM (BiLSTM):** An RNN-based model for sequential data, although not achieving expected results, showcases proficiency with text-based models.
+- **Bidirectional LSTM (BiLSTM):** A recurrent neural network model for sequential data analysis.
-- **RoBERTa:** A transformer-based model demonstrating superior performance for text analysis.
+- **RoBERTa:** A transformer-based model showcasing the capabilities of text analysis.
-- **ResNet:** A convolutional neural network (CNN) typically used for image recognition.
+- **ResNet:** A convolutional neural network (CNN) designed for image recognition, despite challenges posed by meme data's uniqueness.
-- **Multimodal Fusion Techniques:** The project explores methods like Early Fusion and Gated Multimodal Units (GMU) to effectively combine textual and visual information.
+- **Multimodal Fusion Techniques:** The project delves into methods such as Early Fusion and Gated Multimodal Units (GMU) to combine textual and visual information.

-## Usage

-This project serves as a comprehensive showcase of machine learning models and multimodal learning techniques for meme emotion recognition.
-Review the `Meme_Emotion_Recognition.ipynb` notebook to delve into the details of these models and methods.
-Customize and experiment with the code to apply these techniques to your own projects and enhance your machine learning skills.

 ## Contributing